-2014 BERKSHIRE INTERNATIONAL FILM FESTIVAL (BIFF) SUBMISSIONS ARE NOW OPEN.
+2014 BERKSHIRE INTERNATIONAL FILM FESTIVAL (BIFF) SUBMISSIONS ARE NOW CLOSED.

-the 2014 Berkshire International Film Festival (BIFF) is pleased to announce that the call for submissions are now open for feature, documentary and short films.
+The call for submissions are now closed for feature, documentary and short films.
 Selected films will be chosen by the end of March and announced in April.
 The 9th annual festival will be held May 29 – June 1, 2014 at the Triplex Cinema, the historical Mahaiwe Theatre, the Beacon Cinema and other venues throughout Great Barrington and Pittsfield.
 The submissions deadline is March 1, 2014.
 The 2014 festival will mark the 9th annual event and plans to showcase nearly 75 of the best films that are currently being produced in independent filmmaking.
 The 9th Anniversary will once again feature an audience award and a juried prize for documentary and narrative feature films sponsored by GWFF.
 The Juried Prize will carry a $5000 cash prize.

 The Berkshire International Film Festival is for filmmakers and film lovers alike to be entertained, educated and inspired.
 BIFF seeks to celebrate independent film and to recognize and pay tribute to accomplished artists on both sides of the camera in the international, national and regional film community.